satellite-image-deep-learning/techniques/README.md

 ### AWS
 * Host your data on [S3](https://aws.amazon.com/s3/) and metadata in a relational db such as [postgres](https://aws.amazon.com/rds/postgresql/)
+* For batch processing use [Batch](https://aws.amazon.com/batch/).
+GPU instances are available for [batch deep learning](https://aws.amazon.com/blogs/compute/deep-learning-on-aws-batch/) inferencing.
-* For batch processing use [Batch](https://aws.amazon.com/batch/) to run python scripts.
-Break out units of processing into [Lambda](https://aws.amazon.com/lambda/) functions.
+* Units of processing can be performed using [Lambda](https://aws.amazon.com/lambda/) functions.
 Note that lambda may not be a particularly quick solution for deep learning applications, since you do not have the option to batch inference on a GPU.
 There is also a hard runtime limit of 15 minutes, and creating a container with all the required dependencies can be a challenge.
 To get started read [Using container images to run PyTorch models in AWS Lambda](https://aws.amazon.com/blogs/machine-learning/using-container-images-to-run-pytorch-models-in-aws-lambda/)
 * Use [Step functions](https://aws.amazon.com/step-functions/) to orchestrate data pipelines on batch and lambda.
 If this is too limited or you want to write pipelines in python (rather than json used by step functions) checkout [Prefect](https://www.prefect.io/)
 * [Sagemaker](https://aws.amazon.com/sagemaker/) is a hosted Jupyter environment for training and deployment of ML models.
 * [Deep learning AMIs](https://aws.amazon.com/machine-learning/amis/) are EC2 instances with deep learning frameworks preinstalled.
 They do require more setup from the user than Sagemaker but in return allow access to the underlying hardware, which makes debugging issues more straightforward.
 There is a [good guide to setting up your AMI instance on the Keras blog](https://blog.keras.io/running-jupyter-notebooks-on-gpu-on-aws-a-starter-guide.html)